-In this Paper we have applied our general formalism for determining effects due to dynamical tides developed in Ivanov et al. (2013) (IPCh) to calculate the expected orbital evolution in observed systems containing a Hot Jupiter.
-Our formalism is based on the normal mode approach to the problem, it contains within it the well known Zahn theory of dynamical tides.
+Jupiter.
+Our formalism is based on the normal mode approach to the problem, it contains within it the well-known Zahn theory of dynamical tides.
 Contrary to the Zahn theory, which applies only in the asymptotic limit of small tidal forcing frequencies and only for hot stars with convective cores and radiative envelopes (see Zahn 1970, 1977), our formalism allows one to consider more general and realistic stellar models together with forcing frequencies that are not asymptotically small.
-We pay special attention to the question of whether or not the assumption that the propagation time of wave trains excited by tides through propagation zones, is longer than their dissipation time, corresponding to the regime of moderately large dissipation (MLD), is supported by the analysis of present day observations.
+We pay special attention to the question of whether or not the assumption that the propagation time of wave trains excited by tides through propagation zones is longer than their dissipation time, corresponding to the regime of MLD, which is supported by the analysis of present-day observations.
 We note in passing that the Zahn theory is applicable in this regime also.

-We consider several main sequence (MS) stars with Hot Jupiter companions, for which either the rate of change of orbital period, \dot{P}{orb} , or an upper limit for it have been reported, as well as the evolved star Kepler-91, which has a Jupiter mass companion, Kepler-91b, on a close in orbit.
-We demonstrate that although the linear mechanism of radiative damping of tidally excited modes is not effective enough to justify the assumption of the MLD regime for the systems containing a main sequence star, it results in the Kepler-91 system evolving in the MLD regime.
+We consider several MS stars with hot Jupiter companions, for which either the rate of change of orbital period, \dot{P}{orb} , or an upper limit for it have been reported, as well as the evolved star Kepler-91, which has a Jupiter mass companion, Kepler-91b, on a close-in orbit.
+We demonstrate that although the linear mechanism of radiative damping of tidally excited modes is not effective enough to justify the assumption of the MLD regime for the systems containing a MS star, it results in the Kepler-91 system evolving in the MLD regime.
 We recall that in cases for which the MLD regime does not operate, relatively weak dissipation is implied unless there is a resonance with a normal mode.